Listening for Dark Photon Radio from the Galactic Centre: Conversion in Neutron Stars

 We assume the free electron number density $n_e=n_{\rm GJ}$; the resulting plasma frequency is

 For typical NSs $B_0\sim 10^{14}$~G and $P\sim 1$~s, $\omega_p\lesssim 70$~$\mu$eV \ie $\omega_p/(2\pi)\lesssim 17$~GHz.

-In the presence of the typical strong magnetic field in a NS, only DP polarisations in the plane spanned by the DP propagation direction and the magnetic field can efficiently convert to photons.
+The typical strong magnetic field in a NS crucially affects dark photon conversion through its effects on the plasma.
+In the presence of such a field, only DP polarisations in the plane spanned by the DP propagation direction and the magnetic field can efficiently convert to photons, and therefore the resultant photon signals are polarised.
 As before, we take the DP to be propagating in the z-direction, and we fix the magnetic field to lie in the y-z plane at an angle $\theta$ to $\hat{\pmb{k}}$.
-The induced photon field has a transverse polarisation $A_y$ and a longitudinal polarisation $A_z$ that are interwoven with $A_z=-\mAp^2\cot\theta A_{y}/\omega^2$ (see Appendix~\ref{sec:NSconversion} for details).
+The induced photon field has a transverse polarisation $A_y$ and a longitudinal polarisation $A_z$ that are interwoven with $A_z=-\mAp^2\cot\theta A_{y}/\omega^2$ (see Appendix~\ref{app:neutronstar} for details).
 In the non-relativistic limit $\pmb{A}$ is aligned with $\pmb{B}$ and its amplitude increases in a direction $s$ that is orthogonal to $\pmb{B}$.
 The photon field's dispersion relation implies a superluminal phase velocity and, given its polarisation, it therefore corresponds to the Langmuir-O (LO) mode~\cite{gedalin1998long}, which evolves adiabatically into transverse waves as it propagates out the NS.

 The wave equation of $A_y$ is given by Eq.~\eqref{eq:combinewaveeq} with

 where $\xi=\sin^2\theta/(1-\frac{\omega_p^2}{\omega^2}\cos^2\theta)$.
 Hence, the resonance condition is $\mAp^2=\xi\omega_p^2$ and, approximating $\omega\simeq \mAp$, the resonant conversion radius